 He has a BA (cum laude) from Connecticut College, and earned both an MA (in political science with a concentration in survey research) and PhD (in political science) from the University of Connecticut.

 Peter A. Brown, assistant director of the Quinnipiac University Poll, has more than 30 years of experience as a political journalist and editor in Washington, D.C., New England and Florida.
-Brown is the chief spokesman for the Florida, Iowa, Ohio, and Virginia polls, and works with Doug Schwartz to develop, analyze and present the results of the polls.
+Brown is the chief spokesman for the Florida, Iowa, North Carolina, Ohio, and Virginia polls, and works with Doug Schwartz to develop, analyze and present the results of the polls.

 He was previously a political reporter for United Press International, served as the White House correspondent and then political editor for Scripps Howard News Service in Washington, D.C., and also was the editor of the Insight section of the Orlando Sentinel.

 Brown, who covered 11 national political conventions and presidential campaigns from 1976-96, has a BS in radio television news and an MS in journalism from Syracuse University.
 He was also a Neiman Fellow at Harvard.

 Maurice "Mickey" Carroll, assistant director of the Quinnipiac University Poll, brings more than 40 years of experience as a political writer and columnist for New York and New Jersey newspapers.

 Carroll is the chief spokesperson for the New York State, New York City and New Jersey polls and works with Douglas Schwartz to develop, analyze and present the results of the many polls conducted by Quinnipiac.